Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Natural Release – This means letting the pressure come down on its own which takes about 20 minutes (sometimes more depending on how full the cooker is).

-5 important things you must know before using your Instant Pot
+Next step: Read important things to know before using your Instant Pot.

 What’s the first thing you are planning to make with your Instant Pot?
 Tell us about your first experience using the Instant Pot.